Sisters Hill Farm

 Meals: Free access to excess farm produce.

-Housing: Yes, 3 bedroom apartment attached to barn.
+Housing: Yes, furnished 3 bedroom apartment right on the farm.

 Preferred method of Contact: email us at firstname.lastname@example.org